briandfoy/briandfoy.github.io/_posts/2020-11-28-neil-degrasse-tyson-is-not-a-scientist.md

 For what it's worth, categorical statements, such as "first" (or "none of anything that came before"), are often wrong because they rely on the knowledge of a single person or a small group of people.
 There may have been millions of paintings with the background as the title that never survived or that no one other than the painter saw.
 The survivorship bias means that Tyson would be better off saying "that we know about".

 Consider, for instance, the scientific idea that Man was distinguished from the other animals as a maker and user of tools.
 The people who thought that just hadn't seen enough of the world yet.
 Sea otters, dolphins, and chimpanzees are known tool users.
+Ravens use tools!

 <br/>